balint-daniel/coursera-project/README.md

 - Logistic Regression

-The results is reported as the accuracy of each classifier, using the following metrics when these are applicable:
+The results are reported as the accuracy of each classifier, using the following metrics when these are applicable:

 - Jaccard index
 - F1-score